WCCT-TV

-WCCT-TV (channel 20), branded on-air as CW 20, is a television station licensed to Waterbury, Connecticut, United States, serving the Hartford–New Haven market as an affiliate of The CW.
+WCCT-TV (channel 20), branded CW 20, is a television station licensed to Waterbury, Connecticut, United States, serving the Hartford–New Haven market as an affiliate of The CW.
 It is owned by Tegna Inc. alongside Hartford-licensed Fox affiliate WTIC-TV (channel 61).
-Both stations share studios on Broad Street in downtown Hartford, while WCCT-TV's transmitter is located on Rattlesnake Mountain in Farmington, Connecticut.
+The two stations share studios on Broad Street in downtown Hartford; WCCT-TV's transmitter is located on Rattlesnake Mountain in Farmington, Connecticut.

-Established in 1953 as WATR-TV, a television station for the Waterbury area, the station changed to a regional independent in 1982, becoming Connecticut's UPN affiliate in 1995 and switching to The WB in 2001.
-It has been managed by WTIC-TV since 1998.
+This station was established in 1953 as WATR-TV, an NBC affiliate originally serving Waterbury, New Haven, and southern Connecticut.
+Following a transmitter upgrade by Hartford NBC affiliate WVIT in 1982, WATR relaunched as WTXX, a regional independent and the first station owned by Renaissance Broadcasting.
+WTXX became Connecticut's UPN affiliate in 1995 and switched to The WB in 2001, and became a charter CW affiliate in 2006.
+Adopting the current WCCT-TV call sign in 2010, it has been managed by WTIC-TV since 1998 and owned by Tegna since 2019.

 History

 WATR (1953–1966)

-The station commenced operations on September 10, 1953 as WATR-TV on channel 53, the second UHF station in Connecticut.
+The station commenced operations on September 10, 1953, as WATR-TV on channel 53, the second UHF station in Connecticut.
 It was owned by the Thomas and Gilmore families, along with WATR radio (1320 AM).
 The station's studios and transmitter were located on West Peak in Meriden.
 At the time, the station's signal only covered Waterbury, New Haven and the southern portion of the state.

 WATR-TV was originally a dual secondary affiliate of both DuMont and ABC, sharing them with New Haven-based WNHC-TV (channel 8, now WTNH).
-DuMont ceased operations in 1956, and shortly afterward, WNHC-TV became an exclusive ABC affiliate, as did WATR-TV.
-Both stations carried ABC programming through Connecticut.
+DuMont ceased operations in 1955, but WATR-TV continued to carry the network's final regularly scheduled program, Boxing from St. Nicholas Arena, until it was cancelled in August 1958; WATR-TV was one of only five remaining DuMont affiliates at the end.

 In 1962, the station relocated to UHF channel 20 and moved to a new studio and transmitter site in Prospect, south of Waterbury.
 Channel 53 was later occupied by WEDN, Connecticut Public Television's outlet in Norwich.